-8.14 Force Majeure.
-Except as otherwise provided in this Agreement, in the event that a delay or failure of a Participating Institution to comply with any obligation created by this Agreement is caused by an unforeseeable natural, political, or similar event beyond the control of such Participating Institution, including, without limitation, fire, flood, pandemics, epidemics, riots, war, acts of terrorism, or governmental actions or decrees in response to same, or by bankruptcy, insolvency, or dissolution of such Participating Institution (any or all, a “Force Majeure Event”), that obligation shall be suspended during the continuance of such condition, provided that the non-performing Participating Institution is without fault and the inability or failure to perform could not have been prevented by reasonable precautions.
+8.13 Force Majeure.
+Except as otherwise provided in this Agreement, in the event that a delay or failure of a Participating Institution to comply with any obligation created by this Agreement is caused by an unforeseeable natural, political, or similar event beyond the control of such Participating Institution, including, without limitation, fire, flood, pandemics, epidemics, riots, war, acts of terrorism, or governmental actions or decrees in response to same (any or all, a “Force Majeure Event”), that obligation shall be suspended during the continuance of such condition, provided that the non-performing Participating Institution is without fault and the inability or failure to perform could not have been prevented by reasonable precautions.
 Notwithstanding the foregoing, the COVID-19 pandemic declared by the World Health Organization on March 11, 2020, or any law, regulation, order, or rule enacted or adopted prior to the Effective Date of the Participating Institution’s Joinder Agreement as a result of the COVID-19 pandemic, shall not constitute a Force Majeure Event hereunder.
 For clarity, neither a Participating Institution’s labor and union-related activities nor the non-performance of its subcontractors or vendors are Force Majeure Events hereunder.
 Upon the occurrence of a Force Majeure Event, the affected Participating Institution and the other Participating Institutions that are involved in any ongoing Research or Covered Activities with the affected Participating Institution will work together to determine the effect of such Force Majeure Event on any ongoing Research and Covered Activities being conducted under the Agreement at the time of the event, with the goals of ensuring the continued protection of Research participants and of limiting the potential disruption to the Research.
 Without limiting the foregoing, the Reviewing IRB/Reviewing IRB Institution will, when possible and appropriate, provide continued oversight for such ongoing Research for the reasonable time necessary to appropriately transfer oversight of the Research to another IRB or for the affected Participating Institutions to transition to another IRB authorization or reliance agreement.

-8.15 Survival.
+8.14 Survival.
 The following terms and obligations will survive any termination of this Agreement, either in its entirety or with respect to the participation of a particular Participating Institution: Introduction – last sentence of first paragraph, last sentence of fourth paragraph, sixth paragraph, and seventh paragraph; Sections 1.4.1 – second and third sentences, 1.4.2, 1.4.3, 1.4.4 – first sentence, 2.1, 2.5.3, 3.4.1 – last sentence, 3.4.2 – last sentence, 3.4.3 – last sentence, 4.3, 4.5, 4.6, 4.7, 4.8, 4.9, 5.5, 5.8, 5.9, 5.10, 5.11, 5.12, 5.13, 5.14, 6.5, 6.12, 6.13, 6.14, 6.15, 6.16, 6.17, 7, 8; Exhibit A; and any other term or obligation that by its nature is reasonably intended to survive.
 For Covered Activities in the scope of the Indemnification Addendum at Exhibit C, all of the terms and obligations in the Indemnification Addendum will survive any termination of the Indemnification Addendum, either in its entirety or with respect to the participation of a particular Indemnification Participating Institution.